PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 #### Event Model
 To simplify social interaction, we only consider two scenarios:
-   - meeting other people (with social event)
+   - Meeting other people (only with the neighbors)
+   - Social activities (may contact anyone, not only the neighbors)
-   - stay alone (without social event, i.e. quarantine)
+   - Stay alone (without social event, i.e. quarantine)

 For future extension: we can extend event class to differentiate social events from different social network models and virus contraction rates such as public transportation events, class events, and dining events.

 #### Model factors
-Inorder to simulate the workings of the disease in the population network, we need to model the following factors.
+In order to simulate the workings of the disease in the population network, we need to model the following factors.
-- **contractin rate**: an infected individual under different wellness states has different probabilities to infect a susceptible individual.
+- **contraction rate**: an infected individual under different wellness states has different probabilities to infect a susceptible individual.
 To simplify the problem, we predefine the probability.
 For example, a susceptible agent i has an encounter with a mild symptom agent j:
 ```
 P{ i get infect when agent j state is mild} = a
-P{ i get infect when agent j state is server} = b
+P{ i get infect when agent j state is severe} = b
 ```
 if the interaction involves more than two individuals, then the probability of agent i get infected is:
 ```
 P = 1-(1-a)(1-a)(1-b)...(1-c)
 ```

-- **wellness state transmission probability**: the probability of an infected individulal's current wellness state move to the next state, including recovery rate and mortality rate.
-For example, agent i under the state of **exposed** then,
+- **wellness state transmission probability**: the probability of an infected individual's current wellness state move to the next state, including recovery rate and mortality rate.
+For example, agent i under the state of **susceptible** then,
 ```
-P( Presymptomatic| exposed) = p
+P( Presymptomatic| susceptible ) = p
-P( Asymptomatic| exposed) = q
+P( Asymptomatic| susceptible ) = q
-p + q =1
+p + q = 1
 ```

 #### Predefine Model Constraints
 1. The number of the population remains constant.
 The model simulates the pandemic in such a short period that births and deaths (other than deaths caused by the COVID 19) can be neglected.
 2. COVID-19 can be spread 2 days after a person is exposed to the virus.
 COVID-19 can also be spread from presymptomatic and asymptomatic individuals.
 3. People who contact with infected individuals may get infected with a contraction rate.
-The contraction rate is diffrent in different wellness state.
+The contraction rate varies in different wellness state.
 4. COVID-19 cannot spread among individuals who are in a quarantine state.
 5. The incubation period is typically around 5 days but may range from 1 to 14 days.
-6. Every individual only has one event each hour to avoid competition.
+6. For simplicity, every individual only has one event each hour to race condition.

 ### Model Implementation

 #### Object-Oriented Design
 - Agent and event class is designed for facilitating future extensions to its variants.
-- Use an ajacency matrix(array) to represent agent social network.
+- Use an adjacency matrix(array) to represent agent social network.
 - A global clock whose time interval is an hour.
-- Wellness statu is designed as enumeration type which is open for future extensions
+- Wellness status is designed as enumeration type which is open for future extensions

 ```
 class Agent {
-    Event* schedule = new Event[100];   // can index activity using timestamp
+    Event nextEvent;
+    timestamp;
     enum wellness;
 }

-Agent* network = new Agent[1000000];  // a representation of social network using adjacency matrix

 class Event {
     Time timestamp;
-    Agent* paticipants;
+    Agent* participants;
+    bool contagious;
 }
 ```

 #### Parallel Computing Technology
 - C++ and OpenMP/CUDA.
 (Try OpenMP first)
 - Each thread takes care of an agent.
-- Each agent polls the clock.

 #### Main Flow
 ```
 Initialize the network.
 Initialize the agent and its initial wellness state.
-Initialize the schedule for each agent.
+Initialize an event for each agent.

 global clock = 00:00, day 1
 global DURATION = 20 days